grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 Hemi adjusted his thin-framed glasses and more studiously scanned over the contract before he signed the witness blank.
 The man tore off a carbon copy and held it out to Percy.
 Hemi took it and folded it and put in in his jacket pocket.

 By the time this was done the dock crew already had the first crate in a sling and suspended out over the _Prospect's_ cargo hold.
 The chain passed through a series of heavy iron blocks to a fat winch mounted to the wall of the docking bay.
 One of the big fellows was at the winch.
 "OK, I'm letting out some of the tension on the winch now!"
 He yelled over to his mates at the cargo hold entrance.
-They relayed the upsdate down to the men on the floor of the cargo hold.
+They relayed the update down to the men on the deck of the cargo hold.

 "Bastian," Percy said, "go down to the cargo hold and make sure those goons are stowing things in a way that won't leave the boat untrimmable."

 "Ay Cap."
 Bastian disappeared down the ladder into the cargo hold.

 With much relayed yelling, the men got the first crate lowered down into the hold, then cranked the chains back up, slung the second crate, and repeated the process.
 Soon they had a clanking and yelling rhythm going and the hold of the _Prospect_ steadily filled with crates.
 Hemi and Percy watched, looking down through the hatch into the hold.
-As the dock workers moved the crates into the cargo bay of the sub, they arranged them like puzzle pieces, and then lashed them with inch-thick hemp rope to fixed loops welded to the walls of the submarine.
+As the dock workers moved the crates into the cargo bay of the sub, they arranged them like puzzle pieces, and then lashed them with thumb-thick hemp rope to fixed loops welded to the walls of the submarine.

 Bastian was doing a reasonable job of making sure the crates were being stacked, stowed, and lashed down in such a way that the boat wasn't likely to dive bow-first into the globergerina ooze as soon as they separated it from the docking bay.
 But Percy and Hemi knew it didn't matter how good a job Bastian did, they would have to make some adjustments to the balance of the load later to get the boat trimmed in the most efficient way possible.
 The key job for Bastian was simply to make sure the crates were organized in a way that making those adjustment later while they were under way wouldn't be too difficult.